The Adult College Completion Initiative

 STEP 1: EXPLORE FINANCIAL AID

 - To explore federal financial aid opportunities, complete and submit the Free Application for Federal Student Aid (FAFSA) form.
-The FAFSA application opens on Jan.
-1 of each year.
-Students should submit by March 15 to have the best chances.
+The FAFSA application opens on Oct.
+1 of each year and students should submit by March 1.
 Your school’s deadline may be earlier, so be sure to ask.
-Visit fafsa.ed.gov/ to access the FAFSA application.
+Visit fafsa.ed.gov to access the FAFSA application.

 - Talk to a financial aid counselor about how to find scholarships, fellowships, grants and other sources of free aid.
 The less you have to pay out of pocket and borrow, the better off you’ll be.
 If you are under the age of 24, you may be eligible for the DC Tuition Assistance Grant (DCTAG).Please contact the DCTAG office at (202) 727-2824 for more information.